-Amazon had a strong 2023, with their Q4 earnings call showing double digit growth across their many lines of business.
+Amazon had a strong 2023, with their Q4 earnings call showing double-digit growth across their many lines of business.
+But with such a wide-ranging product and service offering, what is Amazon prioritizing in its ecommerce operations?

-Elevating delivery expectations
+1. Elevating delivery expectations

-Delivery speed for Prime users is likely to accelerate even further in 2024, as Amazon rolls out its Same-Day Delivery capacity.
+Delivery speed for Prime users is likely to accelerate even further in 2025, as Amazon rolls out its Same-Day Delivery capacity.

 Despite offering Same-Day Delivery in 17 countries across the globe, its availability is more widespread in the United States.
 This will soon change, however, as Amazon further strengthens its fulfillment networks internationally.